 Omanis in Indian jails to be freed

-Muscat: Omani citizens who were detained in India, on charges of marrying underage girls, have been acquitted.
+Omani citizens who were detained in India on charges of marrying underage girls have been acquitted.

-The Sultanate’s ambassador to India, Shaikh Hamad bin Saif al Rawahi, confirmed the acquittal of Omani citizens who were facing trails in the Indian court.
+The Sultanate’s Ambassador to India, Shaikh Hamad bin Saif al Rawahi, confirmed the acquittal of Omani citizens who were facing trials in the Indian court.

 According to Shaikh Hamad, the citizens would return to the Sultanate within three weeks, provided there is no appeal for review of the case made to the court in the case.